Infant Parent Coaching Program

 Developmental Psychologist Alan Sroufe states, “Nothing is more important than the attachment relationship.”
 He explains, “Attachment is a relationship in the service of a baby’s emotion, regulation and exploration.
 It is the deep, abiding confidence a baby has in the availability and responsiveness of the caregiver.”

-Sroufe, together with colleagues at the Institute for Child Development at the University of Minnesota ran a series of landmark studies over a 35 year period on the long-term impact of secure attachment, revealing that the quality of early attachment reverberated well into later childhood, adolescence, and adulthood, even when temperament and social class were accounted for.
+Sroufe, together with colleagues at the Institute for Child Development at the University of Minnesota ran a series of landmark studies called the Minnesota Longitudinal Study of Risk and Adaptation (MLSRA).
+The study takes place over a 35 year period on the long-term impact of secure attachment, revealing that the quality of early attachment reverberated well into later childhood, adolescence, and adulthood, even when temperament and social class were accounted for.

 The MLSRA studies showed that children with a secure attachment history were more likely to develop: